aboujaoudew/dyn_qual_compil/README.md

 Date:30 April 2015
 ------------------------------------------------------------------------------------------

 Matlab program for the automatic generation of dynamical qualitative models from reaction networks.

+(We plan to provide an Octave version very soon)

 The inputs of the tool are specified in the following files located in the folder "case_studies/model/input_files" (where 'model' denotes the name of the model, either "prozone" or "unary_vs_binary"):
 - init_cond.txt: initial conditions of the model;